 Ideally we wouldn’t have to carry a device to listen to music… but what if it was integrated into something we’ve carried most of our lives?
 Something we don’t even notice we’re carrying?

 Let’s give a warm welcome to the Apple Watch.

 Okay, so the Apple Watch isn’t truly digital, it’s still a physical device we have to carry.
 But as far as devices go, it’s small, lightweight, and straps onto our wrist.
-It’s a pretty convenient accessory to wear and something we are used to wearing, something we’ve continued to wear even though our phones satisfy it’s function of telling time.
+It’s a pretty convenient accessory to wear and something we are used to wearing, something we’ve continued to wear even though our phone satisfies it’s function of telling time.

 The Apple Watch is as close to device-less listening as we have came (thus far).
 Apple have taken an accessory humans have worn for centuries and ploughed it with information and capabilities, without compromising its size or weight.
 Your Apple watch is still a watch that tells time, it just does one million other things too.
 It’s the ultimate digital facelift on an ancient physical device.

 With this, Apple has given us what we always wanted: affordable, portable, personalised music in the most convenient way (yet).
-The company has reached the heights the competition could only dream of, while leaning on them for their own product development.
+The company has reached the heights their competition could only dream of, while leaning on their concepts for their own product development.
 After all, Apple Computer Inc. was only 3 years old when the Sony Walkman was released.
-Apple has thus far owned the way to satisfy our portable musical needs.

 Are you planning product development for the next 2, 5 and 10 years?
 What will your industry look like?
 How will your product(s) evolve?